junxit/us-congress-bills-113/bill.md

   >     - **(B)** the head of any other Federal agency the chair considers appropriate.
   >   - **(3)** *Meetings* The Committee shall meet not less than 2 times a year at the call of the Director of the National Institute of Standards and Technology.
   >   - **(4)** *General purpose and duties* The Committee shall oversee the planning and coordination of the Program.
-  >   - **(5)** *Strategic plan* The Committee shall develop and submit to Congress, not later than one year after the date of enactment of the National Windstorm Impact Reduction Act Reauthorization of 2013, a Strategic Plan for the Program that includes—
+  >   - **(5)** *Strategic plan* The Committee shall develop and submit to Congress, not later than one year after the date of enactment of the National Windstorm Impact Reduction Act Reauthorization of 2014, a Strategic Plan for the Program that includes—
   >     - **(A)** prioritized goals for the Program that will mitigate against the loss of life and property from future windstorms;
   >     - **(B)** short-term, mid-term, and long-term research objectives to achieve those goals;
   >     - **(C)** a description of the role of each Program agency in achieving the prioritized goals;
   >     - **(D)** the methods by which progress towards the goals will be assessed; and
   >     - **(E)** an explanation of how the Program will foster the transfer of research results into outcomes, such as improved model building codes.
-  >   - **(6)** *Progress report* Not later than 18 months after the date of enactment of the National Windstorm Impact Reduction Act Reauthorization of 2013, the Committee shall submit to the Congress a report on the progress of the Program that includes—
+  >   - **(6)** *Progress report* Not later than 18 months after the date of enactment of the National Windstorm Impact Reduction Act Reauthorization of 2014, the Committee shall submit to the Congress a report on the progress of the Program that includes—
   >     - **(A)** a description of the activities funded under the Program, a description of how these activities align with the prioritized goals and research objectives established in the Strategic Plan, and the budgets, per agency, for these activities;
   >     - **(B)** the outcomes achieved by the Program for each of the goals identified in the Strategic Plan;
   >     - **(C)** a description of any recommendations made to change existing building codes that were the result of Program activities; and
   >     - **(D)** a description of the extent to which the Program has incorporated recommendations from the Advisory Committee on Windstorm Impact Reduction.
   >   - **(7)** *Coordinated budget* The Committee shall develop a coordinated budget for the Program, which shall be submitted to the Congress at the time of the President’s budget submission for each fiscal year.

-- **(4)** by striking subsections (e) and (f).

 ## § 4.
 National Advisory Committee on Windstorm Impact Reduction